Other SSU-SCWA Activities

 - Campus Gardens - on-campus gardens (map) showcase native biodiversity on Copeland Creek, and include:

-- ENSP's Classroom Garden which is increasingly involved in the demonstration of agricultural practices compatible with watershed management.
+- ENSP's Garden Classroom which is increasingly involved in the demonstration of agricultural practices compatible with watershed management.
 Interns running volunteer crews each Friday under the Garden Work Day program also engage in Copeland Creek restoration.

 - Other gardens maintained by SSU Landscape Services include interpretive signs and trails teaching about Copeland Creek and California diversity.
 Gardens include Butterfly Garden and Native Plant Garden.

 - Friends of Copeland Creek is a student organization, supervised through the Department of Biology, dedicated to the ecological restoration of Copeland Creek on the SSU campus.
-Contact information

 - SSU Campus Planning, Design and Construction - The Director of Campus Planning is responsible for administering the Copeland Creek Master Plan, a working document that establishes guiding principles, goals, and actions for development and preservation of the Copeland Creek Buffer Zone on campus.
 The Copeland Creek Advisory Committee advises and assist the Director of Campus Planning in monitoring, studying, and assessing impacts of development and restoration.